sheelabhadra/CarND-Traffic-Sign-Classifier/writeup.md

 The third image should be difficult for the model to classify because the original image has details such as the deer's antlers and legs which might be lost while down-sampling to 32x32.
 This might make it look similar to the "Turn left ahead" trafiic sign.

-The fourth image should be easy for the model to classify since the characteristics (the "STOP" letters) of the traffic sign is very distinct from other traffic signs.
+The fourth image should be easy for the model to classify since the characteristics (the "STOP" letters) of the traffic sign are very distinct from other traffic signs.

 The fifth image might be challenging for the model to classify because it contains details.
 But, at the same time it is also very different from the rest of the class of images.